Al Mills

-Adolph Henry Mittlestadt (November 5, 1910 to October 7, 1961), best known by his ring name, "Mr. Murder" Al Mills, was a Canadian professional wrestler.
+Adolph Henry Mittlestadt (November 5, 1910 – October 7, 1961), best known by his ring name, "Mr. Murder" Al Mills, was a Canadian professional wrestler.
 He often teamed with his brother Tiny Mills as the tag team Murder Incorporated (Murder Inc.).
 Later on Stan "Krusher" Kowalski would replace him as part of Murder Incorporated.

 Professional wrestling career

 Mills was trained by Jack Taylor.
 He started his wrestling career in 1931 in Canada.

 Mills wrestled under a mask as "Black Panther", being unmasked by Bibber McCoy in 1942, and again by Dorv Roche in 1943.
 He later wrestled under a mask as "Masked Phantom", being unmasked by Swedish Angel in 1947.

 Teaming with his brother Tiny Mills in 1951, they were billed as "Murder Incorporated."
 Al and Tiny won Toronto's NWA Canadian Open Tag Team Championship in the debut year, defeating the team of Whipper Billy Watson and Yvon Robert.
 They drew huge houses at Maple Leaf Gardens that year.
 They traded the NWA Canadian Open Tag Team Championship with Watson and Hombre Montana as well as Ernie and Emil Dusek in 1954 and won the Championship once more in 1955, which was also the year Al made his final wrestling appearance in Toronto.

 Mills died on October 7, 1961.